-MS. MANORAMA KUMARI, JUDICIAL MEMBER I.A.
-NO. 802 OF 2019 CP(IB) NO. 594 OF 2018 FEBRUARY 7, 2020
+MS. MANORAMA KUMARI, JUDICIAL MEMBER

+I.A.
+NO. 658 OF 2019

+C.P.(IB) NO. 594 OF 2018

+FEBRUARY 7, 2020

-Section $\underline{3(6)}$ of the Insolvency and Bankruptcy Code, 2016 - Claim - Corporate Insolvency Resolution Process (CIRP) was initiated against corporate debtor - Applicant claimed to have paid an amount to corporate debtor against purchase of land of corporate debtor as earnest money had also submitted his claim - To prove his claim, applicant had annexed ereceipt of transfer of funds as well as few counter foil showing transfer of amount in account of corporate debtor - However, apart from these documents no other documents were annexed where from it could be deduce that amounts were paid against agreement for sale and purchase of land of corporate debtor - Further, there was no agreement, as such, with regard to sale and purchase between corporate debtor to prove that corporate debtor had agreed to sell said land - Whether thus, applicant had failed to produce any document to show his bonafide as 'financial debt' so as to stand in footing of financial creditor and, therefore, instant application filed by applicant to direct RP of corporate debtor to adjudicate his claim was to be dismissed - Held, yes [Paras 11, 14 and 20]
+Section 3(6) of the Insolvency and Bankruptcy Code, 2016 - Claim - CIRP was initiated against corporate debtor - Applicant claimed to have paid an amount to corporate debtor against purchase of land of corporate debtor as earnest money had submitted his claim - On perusal of record, it was found that there was no agreement, as such, with regard to sale and purchase between corporate debtor and applicant - Further, to prove claim applicant had annexed few counterfoil showing transfer of amount in account of corporate debtor - However, apart from these documents no other documents were annexed where from it could be deduced that amounts were paid against agreement for sale and purchase of land of corporate debtor - Applicant also failed to show any letter from side of corporate debtor to prove that corporate debtor had agreed to sell land - Whether since, applicant had failed to produce any document to show his bona fide as 'financial debt' so as to stand in footing of financial creditor, instant application filed by applicant to direct RP of corporate debtor to adjudicate his claim was to be dismissed - Held, yes [Paras 11 and 14]